 The course of gambling reform in Canton, Ohio, is typical of what has happened in many places.
-In 1911, two traveling preachers, Quinn and Ashby, convinced township officials that gambling was rampant in their city.
+In 1911, two traveling preachers, Quinn and Ash, convinced township officials that gambling was rampant in their city.

-Officials ruled over the sheriff, who responded by looting two of the largest gambling halls.
+Officials ruled over the sheriff, who responded looting two of the largest gambling halls.
 According to police reports, several gambling paraphernalia were taken to the dump and burned.

 After a few months, the looted casinos reopened to business as usual.

 Reverend Recard, pastor of the United Brothers Church, described local conditions that play is the unfathomable hoof in the city known as the township.